Change Password

 where J is the gradient of the function at the position of θ, η is the learning rate.
 Since gradient is the steepest ascent direction, a minus symbol is used before ηJ to get the steepest descent.

-Learning rate determines the length of each step along the gradient descent direction towards the target.
-In the example above, the learning rate can be thought of as the distance covered in each step we take.
+The learning rate determines the step size taken in the direction of the gradient during optimization.
+In the example above, the learning rate corresponds to the distance covered in each step during the descent.

-The learning rate typically remains constant during the model's training process.
-However, variations and adaptations of the model might incorporate learning rate scheduling, where the learning rate could potentially be adjusted over the course of training, decreasing gradually or according to predefined schedules.
-These adjustments are designed to enhance convergence and optimization efficiency.
+The learning rate is typically kept constant throughout the training process, where the rate is adjusted over time—often decreased gradually or according to a predefined schedule.
+Such adjustments are designed to improve convergence stability and optimization efficiency.

 Example: Single-Variable Function